 FACES This collaboration between the University of Minnesota and the Fond Du Lac Tribal and Community College (FDLTCC) aims to reduce the education and employment disparity for racial/ethnic minority youth in underserved communities in Minnesota.

-Launched in spring 2015, Peer$ are undergraduate students who enroll in a 1-credit internship each semester.
+Launched in spring 2015, Peer$ are undergraduate students who enroll in a one-credit internship each semester.
 The Peer$ meet weekly as a group to learn about the economic impact of everyday choices they make.
 In addition, the Peer$ conduct workshops and discussion sessions with low-income high school students about financial literacy and to inform students about free resources.